amlloren/Pharma-Spending-by-Countries/README.md

 ## Data Analysis on Python

 ### Linear Regression
+NOTE: Isreal was dropped because it was missing values for 2014, 2015 and 2016.

 **The supporting python code can be viewed in the 5_linear_regression.ipynb file in our repo.**